pucktada/cutkum/README.md

 ## To Do

-* Improve performance
+* Improve performance, with better better model, and better included trained-model
-* Providing a script for training a new model
+* Providing a script for training a new model (coming soon!, give me some times to refactor the code)
+* Providing a script for reproducing the experiment... :)